 When you teach Thai Massage, students will often ask you “How do I start with a Thai Massage session?” and “What kind of sequence or routine to follow?”

-As in where to start with massaging the body and how to continue.
+Basically, students ask where to start with massaging the body (what body parts) and how to continue.
 Is it with the abdomen, the feet, legs, head, or the back?
-And questions were asked about what receiver position to start with: prone, supine, side, or sitting?
+And questions are asked about what receiver position to start with: prone, supine, side, or sitting?

 But over time things have changed.
-Nowadays one can start with massaging the head, back, legs or feet, in the seated or supine position, or whatever a specific Thai Massage school teaches.
+Nowadays, one can start with massaging the head, back, legs or feet, in the seated or supine position, or whatever a specific Thai Massage school or lineage teaches.
 And this applies to both Northern and Southern style Thai Massage.

 There are many other options though.
 Still.
 Or again.
 Or despite of.
-For instance, some therapists would always start with the client in prone position (that is, lying face down) and work on the back first, others start in the side position, and so on.
-Generally, there are no strict rules really nowadays.
+For instance, some massage therapists will always start with the client lying in prone position (that is, lying face down) and work on the back first, others start in the side position, and so on.
+Generally, there are really no strict rules nowadays.
 Only opinions.
 Ideas.
 Certain principles applied.

-There are a variety of reasons for starting with some specific body part or in a specific position: cultural reasons, environmental reasons, practical reasons, medical, biological, spiritual, and traditional reasons and yes — even commercial ones.
+You will find a broad variety of motivations for starting with some specific body part or in a specific position: cultural reasons, environmental reasons, practical reasons, medical, biological, spiritual, and traditional reasons and yes — even commercial ones.
 Well, I suppose it’s all fine and justifiable.
-Today, it all depends.
+Nowadays, it all depends.